TKomericki/Rhetos-wiki/Basic-permissions.md

   This will allow for easier maintenance of backward compatible API and versioning with multiple actively supported versions, while making internal changes in your application's data structure and other features.

+IIS-specific issues:

+* Note that IIS does not support Anonymous and Windows authentication on the same web application.
+* To enable anonymous access make sure that *Web.config* does not contain `<deny users="?" />`.
+  If you don't need anonymous access, keep this line for improved security and performance.
+* Anonymous web methods should be manually configured in web.config by `location / system.web / authorization / allow` elements,
+  to minimize impact on security.

 ## Automatic user management